kennycason/kennycason/posts/2012-11-30-php-binary-bayesian-filter.markdown

 ---
 title: PHP - Binary Bayesian Filter
 author: Kenny Cason
-tags: Bayesian Filter, classfication, nlp, PHP, Spam
+tags: bayesian filter, classfication, nlp, php, spam
 ---

 This is a simple Binary Bayesian Filter.
 The reason for the Interfaces and Abstract classes is because I am still mid-ways through my Java to PHP port :)